Rubaga Division

 Rubaga Division, also Lubaga Division, is one of the divisions that makes up the city of Kampala, Uganda.
 The division takes its name from Rubaga, where the division headquarters are located.

 Location

 Rubaga Division lies in the western part of the city, bordering Wakiso District to the west and south of the division.
 The eastern boundary of the division is Kampala Central Division.
 Kawempe Division lies to the north of Rubaga Division.
-The coordinates of the division are 00 18N, 32 33E (Latitude:0.3029; Longitude:32.5529).
 Neighbourhoods in the division include Mutundwe, Nateete, Ndeeba, Kabowa, Najjanankumbi, Lungujja, Busega, Lubaga, Mengo, Namungoona, Lubya, Lugala, Bukesa, Namirembe, Naakulabye, Kasubi, and Kawaala.

 Points of interest

 The following points of interest are located in Rubaga Division: